iOS 11.4 Disables Lightning Connector After 7 Days, Limiting Law Enforcement Access - Slashdot

 You have to realize that these devices and tools are global.
 So while we may have a healthy debate on whether the police in your country are acting in good faith, we can probably wholeheartedly agree that there are oppressive governments in the world.
 Denying the good guys these tools is the price for denying them to the bad guys.

-You answered your question (Score:2)
+You answered your question (Score:3)

 > If a company was known for renting vehicles explicitly for getaway cars, they would be shut down.